pkbui/SnakeGame/README.md

-# Snake
+# Snake Game

-A program that mimic the Snake Game
+An application that mimics the Snake Game on Nokia phone.

-User are in control of a Snake that is trying to eat food to grow as big as possible.

-The game exist inside an 800x600 windows.
+The game is operated inside a 800x600 window.

+# How to play

-The objective of the game is to eat as much food as possible
+The objective of the game is to grow the snake.
+The longer the snake is, the higher point you get.

+In order for that to happen, the snake needs to consume as much food as possible.

+Everytime food is comsume, your snake will increase by one cell horizontally or vertically.

-Foods are randomly generated in empty cells within the window
+Foods are randomly distributed in empty cells within the window.

-The possible direction for the snake to traverse are UP, DOWN, LEFT, RIGHT
+There are only four possible directions for the snake to traverse: UP, DOWN, LEFT, RIGHT.

-When the snake consume a food cell, the snake size will increase by one cell in the horizontal or vertical direction.

-The game will end if the head of the snake hit the border or hit its on snake cell.
+If the snake hits the boundaries or its body, you will lose.

+# Frameworks:

+C++ 17

+OpenCV 3.3